 Unfortunately, truck drivers can be put into no-win situations.
 If they stop, they risk being ticketed and potentially causing a crash due to being on the side of the highway where cars don’t expect them.
 If they don’t stop, they risk potentially causing a crash because they fall asleep behind the wheel or because they are too tired to pay careful attention as they should.

 This problem needs to be addressed with the provision of more safe spaces for truckers so they are able to stop and get rest when they feel fatigued.
 If more parking spots for truckers to rest were provided nationwide, many truck accidents could be avoided.

-An accident lawyer at the Law Offices of Michael J. Gopin can help victims of injury in El Paso and suburbs including Socorro, Horizon City, and Fort Bliss.
-Call 1-800-WIN-WIN-1 or visit http://www.michaelgopin.com to schedule your free consultation.
+An accident lawyer at the Law Offices of Michael J. Gopin, PLLC can help victims of injury in El Paso and suburbs including Socorro, Horizon City, and Fort Bliss.
+Call 1-800-WIN-WIN-1 or visit https://www.michaelgopin.com to schedule your free consultation.